ANMF calls on Government to protect nursing home residents and staff04 March 2020

 The ANMF is warning that urgent, co-ordinated action is needed to increase the numbers of qualified nurses and carers working in the already, understaffed aged care sector.
 This follows confirmation today that a long-term employee of an aged care facility at Macquarie Park, in Sydney, had contracted Coronavirus.

 “As we know, the aged care sector is already dangerously understaffed.
-A potential outbreak and consequent lockdowns in nursing homes could result in a depleted workforce, with reduced numbers of qualified staff on the ground caring for elderly residents,” Ms Sharp said today.
+A potential outbreak and consequent lockdowns in nursing homes could inevitably, result in a depleted workforce, with reduced numbers of qualified staff on the ground caring for elderly residents,” Ms Sharp said today.

 “As nurses on the frontline, we are calling on the Government to urgently increase the numbers of registered nurses in nursing homes, not just relying on hospital Emergency Departments.